gbtimmon/ase16GBT/code/8/README.md

 ![DTLZ 1 Results](http://i.imgur.com/r1ZaDPo.png)

 ### DTLZ 3
+With DTLZ 3 the results are a little more hazy.
+On average, the higher the number of objectives the better it performs but there were some outliars which did not perform the same.
+One example is 6 objectives and 40 decisions with cdom which performed much worse than all the other 6 objective runs.

 ![DTLZ 3 Results](http://i.imgur.com/hTewiSb.png)

 ### DTLZ 5
+In the DTLZ 5 equation the clear winner for hypervolume scores was using two objectives which outperformed both 4 and 6 objectives for all number of decisions.
+Both 4 and 6 objectives performed about the same on average.

 ![DTLZ 5 Results](http://i.imgur.com/chHsvuW.png)

 ### DTLZ 7
+Performance for DTLZ 7 was very similar across all numbers of objectives and decisions.
+This may be due to most of the objectives just using on value so there may not be as much variability.

 ![DTLZ 7 Results](http://i.imgur.com/qbrxkEJ.png)

 ## Threats to Validity

 ## References
 [1] http://ieeexplore.ieee.org.prox.lib.ncsu.edu/document/996017/